divemarkus/trades/README.md

-# Trades

-In no way this is financial advise.
-This is meant for learning only.
-All trades are fictional.
+# 🧠 Using Machine Learning to guide my trades, 2026
+*Optimized for AMD & NVIDIA GPUs | Local LLMs | Privacy-First Workflows*

+> **💡 Tip**: This guide is designed for *on-premise, offline-capable AI workflows* — Follow at your own risk.

 ---

-## Using ML as trading guide
+## Warning

+- This is for learning purposes only.
+- Advise provided are no different from hosted ML/AI models.
+- Follow on your own risk.

 ---